 Can you use heating oil instead of gas oil?

 Depending on your type of boiler, you may be able to use heating oil instead of your current fuel and save money.
-Or, if you’re ever unable to order one fuel then you may be able to order heating oil instead.
+Or, if you’re ever unable to order gas oil or have lost access to the fuel following the April 2022 regulation changes, then you may be able to order heating oil instead.
 This is because many of these fuels have very similar characteristics.

 It can be cheaper than gas!

 Gas prices have always been famous for being over-priced and rising when it’s least expected.
 Heating oil can also change in price, however, you’ll typically pay a reasonable price for it at any time of year.
 Depending on your area in the country and the size of your home or building, heating oil can work out cheaper than gas.

 Some industrial heating oil is manufactured very well.
 Some of the higher-end industrial heating oil on the market contain a range of additives which can actually improve the performance of equipment and clean them.

 Home heating oil can come in premium forms too!
 Premium kerosene which is used for heating burns cleaner than ordinary kerosene and also has no odour (or very little).

 Heating oil is cheaper in summer